valu-digital/wp-valu-search/README.md

 -   `$should_update` (boolean) defaults to true
 -   `$post` (WP_Post) the post of the page being updated

-Retrun false to prevent the page from being updated.
+Return false to prevent the page from being updated.